ephanis/TOCHI-supplementary/README.md

 **NOTE:** We only include Bailly et al.'s (2013) dataset, as we have no permission to share other datasets analysed in the article.

-data/
-- bailly et al 2013.R - dataset.csv : Dataset of gesture elicitation study by Bailly et al. (2013)
+- data/bailly et al 2013.R - dataset.csv : Dataset of gesture elicitation study by Bailly et al. (2013)

 - section7.bailly et al 2013 - basic analysis.R : Basic analysis of agreement for Bailly et al's dataset.